Monastic grange

 Monastic granges were outlying landholdings held by monasteries independent of the manorial system.
-The first granges were owned by the Cistercians and other orders followed.
+The first granges were owned by the Cistercians, and other orders followed.
 Wealthy monastic houses had many granges, most of which were largely agricultural providing food for the monastic community.
-A grange might be established adjacent to the monastery but others were established wherever it held lands, some at a considerable distance.
+A grange might be established adjacent to the monastery, but others were established wherever it held lands, some at a considerable distance.
 Some granges were worked by lay-brothers belonging to the order, others by paid labourers.

-Granges could be of six known types: agrarian, sheep or cattle farms, horse studs, fisheries and industrial complexes.
+Granges could be of six known types: agrarian; sheep runs; cattle ranges and holdings; horse studs; fisheries; industrial complexes.
 Industrial granges were significant in the development of medieval industries, particularly iron working.